Different Types of Collagen – Which is Best Collagen Type?

 Type 2 collagen, by contrast, isn’t usually associated with anti-ageing properties.
 It’s found in different parts of the body, too – often in elastic cartilage.
-Type 2 is said to have some impact on joints and arthritis.
+Some studies have suggested that Type 2 collagen could have a big impact on joint damage and arthritis.

 Type 3 Collagen